gsmfnc/StaRS2D/README.md

 To begin with, we need to install Processing to run StaRS 2D.
 You can follow the instructions of this [link](https://processing.org/download) to download the latest Processing software version.
-However, the code was tested with an older version (4.3) that can be downloaded [here](https://github.com/processing/processing4/releases/tag/processing-1293-4.3).
+However, the code was written with an older version (4.3) that can be downloaded [here](https://github.com/processing/processing4/releases/tag/processing-1293-4.3).

 To install StaRS 2D, just clone this